Red Circle

 CRAAAAASH—

-Megan dives from the second floor, slamming into both men and sending them sprawling across the street.
+Megan drops from the second floor in a direct plunge, slamming into both men and sending them skidding hard across the street.

 BANG BANG—

-Alan kicks her gun away and swings his shotgun toward her face.
+Alan reacts just as quickly.
+He kicks her gun aside and whips his shotgun up toward her face.

 BANG—